aws-ia/terraform-aws-eks-blueprints/examples/karpenter-fargate/README.md

 Karpenter is an open-source node provisioning project built for Kubernetes.
 Karpenter automatically launches just the right compute resources to handle your cluster's applications.
 It is designed to let you take full advantage of the cloud with fast and simple compute provisioning for Kubernetes clusters.

 This example shows how to deploy and leverage Karpenter for Autoscaling and automatic nodes updating.
 Karpenter and other Add-ons are deployed on Fargate to avoid using any node groups.
-The Add-ons that cannot be deployed on Fargate (e.g. NTH) are deployed on nodes provisioned by Karpenter.
 The following resources will be deployed by this example.

 - VPC, 3 Private Subnets and 3 Public Subnets.
 - Internet gateway for Public Subnets and NAT Gateway for Private Subnets.